edouard-lopez/mast/README.md

 * **trickle**: user-space bandwidth shaper ;
 * GNU **Make**: task manager used to install client/server, deploy add others stuff.

+## Architecture design: Separation of Concerns
 ## Tasks management with `make` and the `makefile`

+### Service
 Makefile define so-called _tasks_, that allow user to easily run a complex sequence of command with a single call (e.g. `make install`).

+The core features (_start_, _stop_, _status_, _restart_) are provided through the service file placed in _/etc/mast_

+### Administrative Toolbox

+All administrative tasks are accomplished through an utility command-line call `mast-utils` placed in _/usr/bin/mast-utils_.
+A list of available tasks is available in the section [Toolbox's Tasks](#toolboxs-tasks).

+### Web Interface

+Build on top of both the service and the utility toolbox

+## Toolbox's Tasks

+A _makefile_ define so-called _tasks_, that allow admin to easily run a complex sequence of commands in a single call.
+For instance, `make install` might run commands to ① check the system state, ② install the requirements, ③ configure everything, etc.

+It is useful to know that a `make` command can take a series of tasks to accomplish, the previous `make install` task could have been run as `make check-system install-infra deploy`, which is more explicit but a bit longer.

 ### Tips and tricks